Jacqueline Woodson On Growing Up, Coming Out And Saying Hi To Strangers

 WOODSON: The South was very segregated.
 I mean, all through my childhood, long after Jim Crow was supposed to not be in existence, it was still a very segregated South.
 And the town we lived in - Nicholtown, which was a small community within Greenville, S.C. - was an all-black community.
 And people still lived very segregated lives, I think, because that was all they had always known.
 And there was still this kind of danger to integrating.
 So people kind of stayed in the places - the safe places that they had always known.

-GROSS: How did your grandparents - how did your mother explain segregation to you, and what did they warn you about because it would have been dangerous?
+GROSS: How did your grandparents - how did your mother - explain segregation to you?
+And what did they warn you about because it would've been dangerous?

-(Reading) "Journey."
-You can keep yourself, my father says.
-The way they treated us down there, I got your Mama out as quick as I could, brought her right up here to Ohio.
-Told her there was never going to be a Woodson that sits in the back of the bus.
-Never going to be a Woodson that has to yes-sir and no-sir white people.
-Never going to be a Woodson made to look down at the ground.
+WOODSON: Sure.
+"Journey."
+(Reading) You can keep yourself, my father says.
+The way they treated us down there, I got your Mama out as quick as I could, brought her right up here to Ohio, told her there was never going to be a Woodson that sits in the back of the bus - never going to be a Woodson that has to yes-sir and no-sir white people, never going to be a Woodson made to look down at the ground.
 All you kids are stronger than that, my father says.
 All you Woodson kids deserve to be as good as you already are.
 Yes siree, Bob, my father says.
 You can keep your South Carolina.

-GROSS: When you were growing up, were you aware that that was, like, a point of argument between your parents?

-WOODSON: Not at all, I wasn't until I was much older, I would say around 7 or 8.
-And I think what I knew was they were both fiercely attached to their families.
-And my father's family was in Ohio, and my mother's family was in South Carolina.
-And then, later on, I realized they were also fiercely attached to place and what they had always known.
-So it was interesting just investigating those two worlds and coming to understand what would pull people apart.

 WOODSON: I completely see both sides of that dispute.
 I think there is such a richness to the South and a lushness and a way of life.
 I could never live it full time (laughter).
 You know, I feel like I'm a New Yorker to the bone.
 But there is a lot of the South in me.
 I know there is a lot of the South in my mannerisms.
 There's a lot of the South in my expectations of other people and how people treat each other.
 There's a lot of the South in the way I speak, but it could never be home.